aws-samples/chatops-slack/README.md

 These issues often lead to increased security risks, delayed releases, and reduced team productivity.
 There is a pressing need for a solution that can streamline SAST result management, enhance team collaboration, and automate infrastructure provisioning to address these challenges effectively.

-To address these critical challenges, we present a comprehensive solution that leverages the power of AWS Chatbot to streamline the management of Static Application Security Testing (SAST) scan failures reported via SonarQube.
+To address these critical challenges, we present a comprehensive solution that leverages the power of Amazon Q Developer in chat applications to streamline the management of Static Application Security Testing (SAST) scan failures reported via SonarQube.
 This innovative approach integrates custom actions and notifications into a conversational interface, enabling efficient collaboration and decision-making processes within development teams.

 Key features of the solution include:
 1. Customized Notifications: Real-time alerts and notifications are delivered directly to team chat channels, ensuring prompt awareness and action on SAST scan vulnerabilities or failures.